intellectif-llc/intellectif-website/database-functions.md

     NOW()
   )
   ON CONFLICT (id) DO UPDATE SET
-    -- 🔧 FIXED: Use CASE WHEN instead of COALESCE to properly handle NULL vs provided values first_name = CASE
+    first_name = CASE
       WHEN first_name_param IS NOT NULL THEN first_name_param ELSE profiles.first_name